nol166/JS-Closures/README.md

   }
   ```

-  * Notice that we assigned the return value of `outerFunction` to it's own variable called `caller`, and then we invoke it.
+  * Notice that we assigned the return value of `outerFunction` to its own variable called `caller`, and then we invoke it.

   ```js
   const caller = outerFunction()